openstack-archive/infra-manual/doc/source/zuulv3.rst

 In Zuul v3 periodic jobs are just like regular jobs.
 So instead of putting ``periodic-foo-master`` and ``periodic-foo-pike`` on a project, you just put ``foo`` in the periodic pipeline.
-Zuul will then emits trigger events for every project-branch combination.
+Zuul will then emit trigger events for every project-branch combination.

-So, if you add a periodic job to a project, it will run on all that projects branches.
-If you only want it to run on a subset of branches, you just use branch matchers in the project-pipeline in the regular way.
+So if you add a periodic job to a project it will run on all of that project's branches.
+If you only want it to run on a subset of branches, just use branch matchers in the project-pipeline in the regular way.

 The following will run ``tox-py35`` on all branches in the project: